acm-uiuc/til/_til/tmux/rename-the-current-session.md

+---
-# Rename The Current Session
+title: Rename The Current Session
+category: tmux
+---

 If you've created an unnamed tmux session or you no longer like the original name, you can open a prompt to change it by hitting